AshlinHarris/Spinners.jl/README.md

 ## Description

-`Spinners.jl` provides a single macro (`@spinner`), which generates a terminal spinner.
+`Spinners.jl` provides a single macro (`@spinner`), which generates a command line spinner for a command.
+The spinner should draw continuously until the command elapses, and the macro should not affect the scope of the command.

-Spinners serve as a visual indicator to the user that a process is ongoing and shouldn't be interrupted (e.g., files are being downloaded or written to disk).
+Command line spinners serve as a visual indicator to the user that a process is ongoing and shouldn't be interrupted (e.g., files are being downloaded or written to disk).

-The API should be considered unstable until v1.0.
+The API for `Spinners.jl` should be considered unstable until v1.0.

-## Tutorial:
+## Examples:
 ```
 using Spinners